bomm/EasyABC/.github/ISSUE_TEMPLATE/bug_report.md

 If you see the same behaviour, then it is not related to my changes in bomm/EasyABC, and the issue should be reported in https://github.com/jwdj/EasyABC/issues

+See also the description in https://github.com/bomm/EasyABC/blob/master/README.md for examples of issues that should be reported here or in the upstream repository.

 **Describe the bug**
 A clear and concise description of what the bug is.